Narcosobrinos affair

-The Narcosobrinos affair (Spanish for drug-nephews) is the situation of events that surrounded two nephews of Venezuelan President Nicolás Maduro and his wife Cilia Flores who were arrested for narcotics trafficking.
+The Narcosobrinos affair (Spanish for drug trafficker nephews) is the situation of events that surrounded two nephews of Venezuelan President Nicolás Maduro and his wife Cilia Flores who were arrested for narcotics trafficking.
 The nephews, Efraín Antonio Campo Flores and Francisco Flores de Freitas, were arrested on 10 November 2015 by the United States Drug Enforcement Administration in Port-au-Prince, Haiti after attempting to transport 800 kg of cocaine into the United States.
-A year later on 18 November 2016, the two nephews were found guilty, with the cash allegedly destined to "help their family stay in power".
+A year later, on 18 November 2016, the two nephews were found guilty, with the cash allegedly destined to "help their family stay in power".
 On 14 December 2017, the two were sentenced to 18 years of imprisonment.

-In October 2022, Campos and Flores were released and sent to Venezuela as a prisoner swap reached with United States in exchange of five Venezuelan-American directors of the oil refinery corporation CITGO (part of the Citgo Six) imprisoned in Venezuela.
+In October 2022, Campos and Flores were released and returned to Venezuela as part of a prisoner swap negotiated with United States in which five Venezuelan-American directors of the oil refinery corporation CITGO (collectively known as the Citgo Six), who were imprisoned in Venezuela, were exchanged.